-- By decision of 19 March 1999, the Third Board of Appeal ruled on the appeal ('the contested decision').
+By decision of 19 March 1999, the Third Board of Appeal ruled on the appeal ('the contested decision').
 In that decision, the Board of Appeal held, first, that, in several Community languages (English, Spanish, French, Italian, German), the word Cine signifies 'cinematographic', 'cinema', 'film' or 'cinema film' or 'cinematography'.
-Moreover, it found that, in German, the word Action, as a word of foreign origin, is currently used in modern colloquial language as an abbreviation for 'action film'.
-It deduced that 'the combination of the two words Cine and Action at least in the German-speaking area produces not merely an indeterminate and vague or ambivalent impression, but serves as a clear and unmistakable indication of a particular category of films, namely action films' (paragraph 27 of the contested decision). - The Board of Appeal then examined in respect of each of the five groups of products and services for which the application for registration of the term Cine Action had been lodged whether that registration should be refused on the basis of Article 7(1)(b) and/or (c) of Regulation No 40/94.
-In the light of that examination, it annulled the examiner's decision of 7 May 1998 in so far as it had refused registration of the term Cine Action for products in Classes 9 and 16 and certain services in Classes 38, 41 and 42.
+Moreover, it found that, in German, the word Comedy, 'as a word of foreign origin, is used to designate a comedy [...] particularly on the television, and as an abbreviation for "Comedyshow", that is to say a show, particularly on the television, in which sketches, slapstick and the like are presented'.
+It deduced that 'the combination of the two words Cine and Comedy - at least in the German-speaking area - produces not merely an indeterminate and vague or ambivalent impression, but serves as a clear and unmistakable indication of a particular category of films, namely television or film comedies' (paragraph 26 of the contested decision).

+The Board of Appeal then examined in respect of each of the five groups of products and services for which the application for registration of the term Cine Comedy had been lodged whether that registration should be refused on the basis of Article 7(1)(b) and/or (c) of Regulation No 40/94.
+In the light of that examination, it annulled the examiner's decision of 7 May 1998 in so far as it had refused registration of the term Cine Comedy for products in Classes 9 and 16 and certain services in Classes 38, 41 and 42.
 In relation to those products and services, it referred the matter back to the examiner for a fresh ruling.
 As to the remainder, it dismissed the appeal.
-Finally, it dismissed the applicant's application for reimbursement of the appeal fee. - The contested decision shows that the Board of Appeal confirmed the decision of the examiner in relation to the following services:
+Finally, it dismissed the applicant's application for reimbursement of the appeal fee.

+The contested decision shows that the Board of Appeal confirmed the decision of the examiner in so far as the latter rejected the application for registration of the term Cine Comedy for the following services: